-Go to the directory and create a new virtual environment using virtualenv:
+Go to the directory and create a new virtual environment:

 This creates a new directory called "osclient" in the "python_virtualenvs" directory.
 This directory will contain everything you install within the virtual environment.
 It also contains a script for activating the environment that you need to run next:

 After activation, further Python or pip commands will run in the context of the virtual environment.
 If you now proceed with the installation instructions below, all packages will be installed in your newly created virtual environment.
 You will know that the "osclient" virtual environment is activated when you see the text "(osclient)" before your prompt in the shell you are using.
 If you install the command line clients inside a virtual environment, they will only be available within that virtual environment.

 After installation, if you want to deactivate the virtual environment, you can simply type:

 Note that doing this will also mean that any of the command line tools you install will not be available for use until you reactivate the virtual environment.